 Can I share my Express Pass with another guest?

-To start back at the beginning, it’s important to understand that all admission tickets, annual passes, and Express Passes sold at Universal Orlando are non-transferable (which is a very common practice for theme parks).
-This means you cannot legally sell or otherwise give the ownership of your ticket to another person.
+To start back at the beginning, it’s important to understand that all tickets, annual passes, and Express Passes sold at Universal Orlando are non-transferable (which is a very common practice for theme parks).
+This means you cannot legally sell or otherwise give the ownership of your admission to another person.

 Just remember that this is against policy, so if you want to try to share Express Passes, you do so at your own risk.
 We’re not encouraging it – indeed, we’re encouraging you not to do it because you might lose your Express Passes or, even, be banned from the resort.